IsSaudade/sopra_se/project-report.md

 | [Member 4] | [email4@uzh.ch] | [12-345-681] | [github-user4] |
 | [Member 5] | [email5@uzh.ch] | [12-345-682] | [github-user5] |

-## Project: UZH Study Buddy
+## Project: CardMaster Arena

 ### Project Description (max.
 150 words)
-UZH Study Buddy is a collaborative platform designed to connect University of Zurich students for academic collaboration.
-The platform addresses the challenge of finding compatible study partners and sharing course resources efficiently.
-Students can create profiles, join/create study groups for specific courses, schedule study sessions, and collaborate on documents in real-time.
-Study Buddy also enables resource sharing, with features for uploading, organizing, and rating lecture notes and study materials.
-The application integrates external services for weather forecasts and calendar synchronization to enhance the planning of study sessions.
-By facilitating peer connections based on courses, schedules, and study preferences, UZH Study Buddy aims to improve the academic experience, foster collaboration, and increase study productivity for UZH students.
+CardMaster Arena is a strategic online card game platform designed for multiplayer gameplay and competitive tournaments.
+The platform addresses the challenge of finding engaging and intellectually stimulating card games that incorporate modern AI capabilities.
+Players can register accounts, build customized decks, and compete in real-time multiplayer matches with intuitive drag-and-drop gameplay.
+The platform features AI-powered assistants that can provide strategic suggestions, analyze past games, and help organize card collections.
+CardMaster Arena also offers tournament organization, leaderboards, and social features like friend lists and direct messaging.
+The game's unique mechanics combine elements of resource management, strategic positioning, and tactical card combinations.
+By integrating AI technologies with competitive gameplay and community features, CardMaster Arena aims to create an engaging, strategic gaming experience for casual players and competitive enthusiasts alike.

 ## User Stories